Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/easter-eggventures/play/quizhide-queaster/rules/_index.md

 type: "rules"
 ---

-{{% rules-block id="setup" heading="Setup" icon="setup" icontint="green" %}}
+{{% rules-block id="setup" heading="Setup" icon="setup" icontint="orange" %}}

-Place 25 **Room Tiles** in any layout.
-If unsure, just use a 5x5 grid.
+Place 16 **Room Tiles** in any layout.
+If unsure, just use a 4x4 grid.

-Divide the players into two teams: **Hiders** and **Seekers**.
-It's usually recommended to have a single Hider.
+Divide the players into two teams: **1 Hider** and the rest are **Seekers**.

-First, the Hiders hide their eggs.
+First, the Hider hides their eggs.

 * For each empty slot (white shape with colorful stroke) in a room, place a facedown egg.
 * Then cover it up with a faceup obstacle.

-Finally, each Hider draws 3 Hint Cards from the deck into their hand.
+Finally, the Hider draws **5 Hint Cards** from the deck into their hand.

-Once done, all Seekers place their pawn at random tiles on the map.
+Once done, all Seekers place their pawn on a random tile.
 Finally, they draw a random **Score Card** and place it faceup before them.

-{{% remark %}}
-Multiple hiders usually want to discuss, in which case the Seekers will have to leave the room or stuff their ears.
-{{% /remark %}}

 @TODO: IMAGE EXAMPLE